Eye surgery - oculoplastic

 Depending on your surgery, you may have local anesthesia or general anesthesia.
 Local anesthesia numbs the surgical area so you do not feel any pain.
 General anesthesia puts you to sleep during surgery.

-During the procedure, your surgeon may place special contact lenses on your eyes.
-These lenses help protect your eyes and shield them from the bright lights of the surgical room.
+During the procedure, your surgeon may place special opaque contact lenses on your eyes.
+These lenses help protect your eyes and shield them from the bright lights of the surgical room and any lasers that your surgeon may use.

 Self-care at Home